binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 `string connStr = ConfigurationManager.ConnectionString["MyDbConn1"].ToString();`

 Of course there is a problem with this also.
 DPAPI uses LSASS, which again an attacker can extract the hash from its memory.
 If the `RSAProtectedConfigurationProvider` has been used, a key container is required.
 Mimikatz will force an export from the key container to a `.pvk` file.
-Which can then be [read](http://stackoverflow.com/questions/7332722/export-snk-from-non-exportable-key-container) using OpenSSL or tools from the Mono.Security assembly
+Which can then be [read](http://stackoverflow.com/questions/7332722/export-snk-from-non-exportable-key-container) using OpenSSL or tools from the `Mono.Security` assembly.

 &nbsp;